mandober/rust-debrief/cs/dm/80_type-theory/substructural-type-systems.md

 - **Cut rule**
   is a generalisation of the modus ponens.
 Although suspected merely a tool for abbreviating proofs, its superfluity is unproven.

 With regards to most substructural type system, the rules of weakening and contraction are controlled.
-The former means a value of the type may be used less than once, while the latter allows it to be used more than once.
+Restricting weakening means a value of the type may be used less than once, while restricting contraction allows a value of the type to be used more than once.

-Structural rules that are usually controlled:
-- Weakening:   a value of the type can be used less than once
-- Contraction: a value of the type can be used more than once

 Substructural type systems:
 * **Relevant**: values of relavant types must be used **at least once**